 Combine a run to your local park with a study session once you get there and you’re also combing the benefits of exercise on your brain with a relaxing revision hour (or two) in the open air as well.
 Best remember to take a brolly though - just in case!

 Listening to music

-Dr Alex, best known for his stint on Love Island, recently told Bitesize that any music you love, whether it’s hardcore grime or K-Pop, can help you calm down and de-stress.
-Don’t listen to anything you dislike just for the sake of it, or it might have the opposite effect!
+Nick Grimshaw and Professor Catherine Loveday recently spoke to Bitesize about how music can help your wellbeing, and Dr Alex, best known for his stint on Love Island, told Bitesize that any music you love, whether it’s hardcore grime or K-Pop, can help you calm down and de-stress, but don’t listen to anything you dislike just for the sake of it, or it might have the opposite effect!

 However, some students find listening to music while revising quite distracting, so find out if it works for you or not.